-Second generation Local Public Service Agreement targets have now been agreed and are incorporated within the LAA.
+Second generation Local Public Service Agreement targets are incorporated within the LAA.
 They are directed to agreed local and central government priorities and cover three years from April 2005.

-The table below shows the agreed LPSA2 targets and which blocks they will support.
+The table below shows the agreed LPSA2 targets and which DCP 'cities' they will support.
 Further details are shown in Annex 3.

-Target Area Block 1 Improve educational attainment CYP 2 Improve attendance and inclusion in education CYP 3 Reduce numbers Killed or Seriously Injured in road accidents SSC 4 Reduce repeated domestic violence SSC 5 Improve the quality of life of older people HCOP 6 Improve the quality of life for disabled children and young people CYP 7 Increase the amount of physical activity taken by children and young people CYP 8 Reduce violent crime in the city centre SSC 9 Reduce incidences of criminal damage in Derby SSC 10 Reduce homelessness SSC 11 Improve opportunities for employment and enhanced quality of life by removing financial barriers to employment and inclusion EDE 12 Reduce smoking HCOP
+Target Area City 1 Improve educational attainment CYP 2 Improve attendance and inclusion in education CYP 3 Reduce numbers killed or seriously injured in road accidents SSC 4 Reduce repeated domestic violence SSC 5 Improve the quality of life of older people HC 6 Improve the quality of life for disabled children and young people CYP 7 Increase the amount of physical activity taken by children and young people CC 8 Reduce violent crime in the city centre SSC 9 Reduce incidences of criminal damage in Derby SSC 10 Reduce homelessness SSC 11 Improve opportunities for employment and enhanced quality of life by removing financial barriers to employment and inclusion CG 12 Reduce smoking HC